oakmac/2020-01-flex-class-scratchpad/2020-04-28-intro-to-databases/agenda.md

 - Goals for tonight:
   - get PostgreSQL installed
+  - set up a GUI tool like DBeaver or Postico
   - set up a database
   - practice some INSERT and SELECT statements
   - https://sqlzoo.net/